nipunkakkar/nipunkakkar/README.md

 **Highlights**

-* Skilled in the domain of Python, Data Analytics, Data Science, Machine Learning and Deep Learning.
+* Skilled in the domain of Python, Data Science, Machine Learning and Deep Learning.
 * Graduated in Bachelor of Computer Applications from St. Xavier's College.
 * IgnisWay Certified Web Developer.
 * Infosys Certified Python Programmer.